-about topological flux quanta, in view of their general covariance - where we mean to identify (cf. [216, Literature 1.12]) not only the operators that serve as operational quantum observables, disentangled from linear operators that just express gauge transformations, but also the available (non-deterministic and non-unitary) quantum measurement processes ("quantum measurement gates") on topological flux quanta in general and hence (via §3) on FQH anyons in particular.
+about topological flux quanta, in view of their general covariance - where we mean to identify (cf. [219, Literature 1.12]) not only the operators that serve as operational quantum observables, disentangled from linear operators that just express gauge transformations, but also the available (non-deterministic and non-unitary) quantum measurement processes ("quantum measurement gates") on topological flux quanta in general and hence (via §3) on FQH anyons in particular.

-We find that the answer to both questions is fixed once a further datum is chosen, namely a normal subgroup $\mathscr{G}{\text{blk}} \xrightarrow{\iota{\text{blg}}} \mathscr{G}(47)$ identifying the bulk symmetries inside the fundamental group of the flux moduli space (22), to be identified with the un-observable gauge symmetries in contrast to physically observable "asymptotic symmetry" operators.
+We find that the answer to both questions is fixed once a further datum is chosen, namely a normal subgroup inclusion $\mathscr{G}{sym} \stackrel{\iota}{\hookrightarrow} \mathscr{G}{trn}$ (47) of the (gauge and diffeomorphism) symmetries (22) into a larger group of transformations, including physical evolution.